algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 **Age Range**: 20-60 years

-**Description**: Hao Huang is a tourist that want to discover new traditional meals from her different trip.
+**Description**: Hao Huang is a tourist who wants to discover new traditional meals from her different trips.

 **Frustrations**:

-- She can't read description card in the store because she doesn't speak French.
+- She can't read the description card in the store because she doesn't speak French.
-- She never found traditional dish from Provence.
+- She never found traditional dishes from Provence.
-- She really liked a wine in her country but can't find one that tastes the same.
+- She really liked a wine in her country, but can't find one that tastes the same.

 **Goals**:

-- She wants to use an application translated in many languages.
+- She wants to use an application translated into many languages.
-- She wants to discover new traditional dishesof the region.
+- She wants to discover new traditional dishes of the region.
 - She wants to find wines that taste the same as those in her hometown.

 #### Persona 2: Remi Passereau